-I must trust people with areas of ministry and release them to it, without always helping them.
-At some point I must not do the work for them.
-And, to help the laborers without invitation is to frustrate them.
+At Redeemer we have many who serve in areas of ministry.
+I must trust them with this and release them to it, without trying to control them.
+A some point I must not do the work for them.
+To help the laborers without invitation is to frustrate them.
 They will feel micromanaged, and grow resentful.

 I must keep my hands off areas of ministry where I am not qualified.
-To assist where I am incompetent is to destroy relationship.
+To assist where I am incompetent destroys trust.
 Unskilled pastoral assistance breeds mediocrity.

-All this requires the setting aside of "self" and ego.
-While the motivation to be of assistance can be pure, it can also be a sign of control and ego-drivenness.
-When this is the case helping is evil.
+All this requires setting aside of "self" and ego.
+While the motivation to be of assistance can be pure, it can also be a sign of control.
+When this is the case, helping is wrong.

 Susan Cain, in her book Quiet: The Power of Introverts in a World That Can't Stop Talking, tells the story of an introverted wing commander in the U.S. Air Force.
 He was in command of thousands of people, was a classically introverted person, and a great leader.
 Cain writes:

 Pastoral leaders need to know when to help, and when not to help; to know when to be with others, when to be without others.
-There is a ministry of presence, and a ministry of absence.
+In leadership there is a ministry of presence, and a ministry of absence.

 To lead is not always to help; indeed, there are times when helping subverts leadership.